samikeijonen/toivo-lite/README.md

 ## Changelog

+### Version 1.0.2 - April 24, 2015

+* Add testimonial area in Front Page template.
+* Add Info Text Class for the Customizer.
+* Add up sell links in the Customizer and in the Metabox.
+* Update language files.

 ### Version 1.0.1 - April 18, 2015

 * Remove default from Callout section and Front Page Widget area.